kshootmania/ksm-chart-format/kson_format.md

     KeySoundInvokeListFX? chip_event;  // key sound for chip FX notes }
 ```
-- Note: `audio.key_sound.laser.chip_event[lane].xxx[].y` should be the same as `y` of an existing chip FX note on the corresponding lane, otherwise the event is ignored.
+- Note: `audio.key_sound.laser.chip_event.xxx[lane][].y` should be the same as `y` of an existing chip FX note on the corresponding lane, otherwise the event is ignored.

 #### `audio.key_sound.fx.chip_event[lane]`
 ```